drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 There are so many possibilities, and we would encourage you to [reach out to us](https://matrix.to/#/#drogue-iot:matrix.org), and let us know what is important for you.
-This helps us priorities, and give you the opportunity to steer the project into a direction that helps you most.
+This helps us prioritize, and gives you the opportunity to steer the project in a direction that helps you most.

 But of course, contribution in the form of code is also very welcome 😉